name-snrl/nixos-ez-flake/README.md

   replacement.
 Also, if you're interested in this library, I recommend checking out its author's [configuration](https://github.com/figsoda/cfg).

-- **mkHosts** reads the specified directory and creates an attribute set whose attributes are subdirectory names and whose values are configurations generated using the `nixosSystem` function defined in the [nixpkgs flake](https://github.com/NixOS/nixpkgs/blob/master/flake.nix).
-Each subdirectory must contain the `default.nix` file, which is the entry point for the machine configuration.
+- **mkConfigurations** converts an attribute set from `mkModulesTree` into NixOS configurations using the `nixosSystem` function defined in the [nixpkgs flake](https://github.com/NixOS/nixpkgs/blob/master/flake.nix).
+Each top-level attribute is a configuration entry point.

   Note: